Bengal tiger: In India

 In 1973, Project Tiger was launched aiming at ensuring a viable tiger population in the country and preserving areas of biological importance as a natural heritage for the people.
 The project's task force visualised these tiger reserves as breeding nuclei, from which surplus animals would disperse to adjacent forests.
 The selection of areas for the reserves represented as close as possible the diversity of ecosystems across the tiger's distribution in the country.
 Funds and commitment were mustered to support the intensive program of habitat protection and rehabilitation under the project.
 By the late 1980s, the initial nine reserves covering an area of 9115 km2 had been increased to 15 reserves covering an area of 24700 km2.
 More than 1100 tigers were estimated to inhabit the reserves by 1984.

 Through this initiative the population decline was reversed initially, but has resumed in recent years; India's tiger population decreased from 3,642 in the 1990s to just over 1,400 from 2002 to 2008.

 The Indian Wildlife Protection Act of 1972 enables government agencies to take strict measures so as to ensure the conservation of the Bengal tigers.
 The Wildlife Institute of India estimates showed that tiger numbers had fallen in Madhya Pradesh by 61%, Maharashtra by 57%, and Rajasthan by 40%.
 The government's first tiger census, conducted under the Project Tiger initiative begun in 1973, counted 1,827 tigers in the country that year.
 Using that methodology, the government observed a steady population increase, reaching 3,700 tigers in 2002.
 However, the use of more reliable and independent censusing technology including camera traps for the 2007–2008 all-India census has shown that the numbers were in fact less than half than originally claimed by the Forest Department.

 Following the revelation that only 1,411 Bengal tigers existed in the wild in India, down from 3,600 in 2003, the Indian government set up eight new tiger reserves.
 Because of dwindling tiger numbers, the Indian government has pledged US$153 million to further fund the Project Tiger initiative, set up a Tiger Protection Force to combat poachers, and fund the relocation of up to 200,000 villagers to minimise human-tiger interaction.
 Indian tiger scientists have called for use of technology in the conservation efforts.

 In 2022, Ranipur Wildlife Sanctuary was declared as the 54th tiger reserve.

 In January 2008, the Government of India launched a dedicated anti-poaching force composed of experts from Indian police, forest officials and various other environmental agencies.
 Ranthambore National Park is often cited as a major success by Indian officials against poaching.

-Kuno-Palpur in Madhya Pradesh was supposed receive Asiatic lions from Gujarat.
-Since no lion has been transferred from Gujarat to Madhya Pradesh so far, it may be used as a sanctuary for the tiger instead.
+Kuno-Palpur in Madhya Pradesh was supposed to receive Asiatic lions from Gujarat.
+Since no lions have been transferred from Gujarat to Madhya Pradesh so far, it may be used as a sanctuary for the tiger instead where it could help keep down the leopard population that targets the main prey of reintroduced cheetahs.